Enriched functor categories for functor calculus: Enriched model categories

 \section{Enriched model categories}

-We now turn to $\V$-categories that are equipped with the structure of a model category.
+We now turn to $\V$-categories that are equipped with the additional structure of a model category.
 Recall that a model category is a category $\C$ with three distinguished classes of morphisms called \emph{cofibrations}, \emph{fibrations}, and \emph{weak equivalences}, satisfying five axioms \cite[7.1.3]{hirschhorn}.
 An \emph{acyclic fibration} is a fibration which is also a weak equivalence, and similarly an \emph{acyclic cofibration} is both a cofibration and a weak equivalence.

-For example, the category of $\s$ of simplicial sets has a model structure with weak equivalences given by the maps whose geometric realizations are weak homotopy equivalences, fibrations the Kan fibrations, and cofibrations the monomorphisms \cite{quillen}.
+For example, the category $\s$ of simplicial sets has a model structure with weak equivalences given by the maps whose geometric realizations are weak homotopy equivalences, fibrations the Kan fibrations, and cofibrations the monomorphisms \cite{quillen}.

 An object $A$ in a model category $\C$ is \emph{cofibrant} if the unique morphism from the initial object in $\C$ to $A$ is a cofibration.
 Dually, an object $X$ is \emph{fibrant} if the unique morphism from $X$ to the final object in $\C$ is a fibration.
 Given a model structure on a category $\C$ we often have a good understanding of the fibrant or the cofibrant objects, and sometimes both.
 The model structure on a category $\C$ is usually set up so that the cofibrant or the fibrant objects are the primary objects of interest.
-For instance, in the model structure on the category of simplicial sets $\s$ described above, all objects are cofibrant and Kan complexes are the fibrant objects.
+For instance, in the standard model structure on the category of simplicial sets $\s$ all objects are cofibrant and Kan complexes are the fibrant objects.

 In nice examples, a model category has the additional structure of being \emph{cofibrantly generated} \cite[\S 11.1]{hirschhorn}, in that there are sets $I$ and $J$ of maps such that a map is an acyclic fibration if and only if it has the right lifting property with respect to the maps in $I$, and a fibration if and only if it has the right lifting property with respect to $J$, with both sets satisfying the small object argument \cite[10.5.16]{hirschhorn}.
 In the example $\s$ the set $I$ can be taken to be the set of boundary inclusions, and the set $J$ can be taken to be the set of horn inclusions.